-Everyone wants to play with the big dogs, but if you’re a small, local or regional bank, you might need to rethink that strategy.
+Everyone wants to play with the big dogs, but if you’re a small, local or regional bank, you might need to rethink that marketing strategy.

 If your bank is playing strictly with numbers, trying to compete with larger banks based solely on financial factors, chances are that you’re barking up the wrong tree.